The ability to respond quickly to leads can seriously influence a business’s success.

 - Follow-up rate – Measures consistency in re-engaging leads.

-Monitoring these metrics ensures your team optimizes response times and maximizes sales opportunities.
+Monitoring these metrics makes sure your team optimizes response times and maximizes sales opportunities.

 Strategies for Improving Lead Response Time